Communication is the key.

 - You may be able to order an entirely vegetarian or vegan Thanksgiving feast no assembly required.
 Whole Foods offers a pre-cooked vegetarian Thanksgiving dinner, as do many larger health food stores, or you can order veggie sides a la carte from Whole Foods.

-- If you want to do the cooking yourself, but need a little help, many Whole Foods stores are offering vegetarian Thanksgiving cooking classes in the weeks before Thanksgiving.
+- If you want to do the cooking yourself, but need a little help, many Whole Foods and local co-op grocery stores are offer vegetarian Thanksgiving cooking classes in the weeks before Thanksgiving.